Social determinants of health: Healthcare access and quality

-One’s built environment includes access to nutritious food and diets, crime and violence rates, the conditions of an environment(air pollution or water pollution), and housing quality.
-Disparities in healthcare access contribute to inequities in health outcomes among different populations. underdeveloped countries have a significantly less access to health care but even for developed countries like the United States certain areas such as rural areas are experiencing more and more difficulty accessing healthcare due to the lack of hospitals and care centers.
+Disparities in healthcare access contribute to inequities in health outcomes among different populations.
+Underdeveloped countries have significantly less access to healthcare, but even in developed countries like the United States, certain areas, such as rural areas, are increasingly having difficulty accessing healthcare due to the lack of hospitals and care centers.

+Legal status further compounds healthcare access and quality.
+In numerous countries, individuals without citizenship or documented residency status face formal and informal restrictions on accessing public health services, insurance programs, and subsidized care.
+In the United States, undocumented immigrants are explicitly excluded from health insurance under the Affordable Care Act, while policies across the European Union range from denying all access to providing only limited emergency care.
+Beyond legal restrictions, undocumented individuals frequently encounter more discrimination in practice, lack of financial resources, and an increases fear of deportation has been identified as one of the most significant barriers, leading many to avoid care entirely or delay seeking treatment until conditions become critical.
+All of these facets within ones legal status creates a perpetuating cycles of poor health within already marginalized communities.

 Economic stability

 Financial stability plays a pivotal role in shaping health outcomes.
 Stable employment, living wages, and social safety nets contribute to better physical and mental health by reducing stress, enabling access to healthcare, and facilitating healthy lifestyle choices.
 Conversely, economic instability, unemployment, and poverty are associated with higher rates of chronic diseases, mental health disorders, and overall poorer health status.
-According to Child Welfare League of America (CWLA), Economic stability is described as the ability to obtain the resources that is necessary to one's life and well-being.
-Programs such as medicare are made to help these individuals with the expenses but they often fall short of the job.
+According to the Child Welfare League of America (CWLA), economic stability is described as the ability to obtain the resources necessary for one's life and well-being.
+Programs such as Medicare are made to help these individuals with the expenses, but they often fall short of the job.